julianrojas87/inuse-iswc-2021/content/base-registries.md

 ## Data Sources and Use Case
 {:#base-registries}

-In this section we present an overview of the different data sources reused by our proposed solution.
+In this section, we present an overview of the different data sources reused by our proposed solution.
-We also describe the RCC use case as a main motivator for this work.
+We also describe the RCC use case as the main motivator for this work.

 ### ERA's base registries